-- c.
+- b.
+Initiate three to five nonconsumptive projects: Using the basin's Nonconsumptive IPPs list, determine how to implement three to five projects or methods that meet identified nonconsumptive needs. - c.
 Identify one or more pilot projects that integrate nonconsumptive projects/needs with consumptive projects/needs.
 The pilot project can count as one of the three to five nonconsumptive projects as long as it clearly meets a nonconsumptive needs gap. - d.
 Define technical questions related to nonconsumptive needs that need to be answered in your basin.
 These are questions that can be queried in the nonconsumptive database, such as how many projects are supporting a particular attribute, or additional technical questions such as those concerning how a portfolio may affect flows in a given reach, etc. - 2.
-The Colorado Water Conservation Board (CWCB) will develop a Toolbox for nonconsumptive needs, starting with a list of what resources are already available to inform the above discussions and how to access those resources; this will include summaries of a mapping exercise in the Southwest Basin and a modeling exercise in the Yampa-White-Green Basin.
+The CWCB will develop a Toolbox for nonconsumptive needs, starting with a list of what resources are already available to inform the above discussions and how to access those resources; this will include summaries of a mapping exercise in the Southwest Basin and a modeling exercise in the Yampa-White-Green Basin.